 Chin implants can increase the size and projection of a small or recessed chin, one that in profile does not project evenly with or beyond the forehead and mid-face.
 A small or recessed chin can also be described as one that seems to disappear into the neck of an individual of normal weight, rather than appearing as a distinct facial feature.

-After evaluating your goals and the features that you wish to correct, Dr. DiBello will personally help you determine the precise type and size of implants best suited for you.
+After evaluating your goals and the features you wish to correct, our board-certified plastic surgeon—Dr. Joseph DiBello—will personally help you determine the precise type and size of implants best suited for you.

 To See These Procedures Animated, Click Here!